ChandlerMurphy/ChandlerMurphy/README.md

 ## Hello World! 👋

-**ChandlerMurphy/ChandlerMurphy** is a ✨ _special_ ✨ repository because its `README.md` is for my general works and projects.
+**ChandlerMurphy** is a ✨ _special_ ✨ repository because its `README.md` is for my general works and projects.

 🔭 I’m currently working on developing my skills as both a Front End Engineer and Software/Back End Engineer

-🌱 I’m currently learning Web Development and Databases
+🌱 I’m currently learning Web Development and Databases through BYU Pathways

 👯 I’m looking to collaborate on Back End Projects